Princes of the House of Timur

 Princes of the House of Timur is a painting located in the British Museum.

 History

 The painting is generally dated to the reign of Humayun.
 In this view, upon his accession in 1605, Jahangir had the painting converted into a group portrait of the Timurid dynasty.
 He also had himself, his father and predecessor Akbar, and his two eldest sons Khusrau and Parviz, added to the painting.
 Upon succeeding to the throne in 1628, Shah Jahan had himself and his heir Dara Shikoh added.

 Percy Brown ascribes the painting to the reign of Akbar (r.
 1556-1605).
 He posits that Akbar and Humayun must have been the painting's original subjects, with the other figures added later, during the reigns of Jahangir and Shah Jahan.

+Iconography and interpretation

+Scholars have interpreted the painting as an assertion of Timurid–Mughal dynastic continuity and legitimacy, expressed through the gathering of ancestors and descendants around Humayun in a formal garden setting.
+Each figure in the hierarchy is arranged so intricately around Humayun showing the painters intent of portraying dynastic hierarchy and legitimacy.
+This highlights the visual communication used by the Mughals to show political continuity and status.
+The Mughal charbagh garden has been interpreted as a symbol of paradise, political order, and dynastic unity.
+Showing that the Timurid–Mughal line makes it one of the most important documents of early Mughal political imagery.